 In addition to his flying duties, which included logging more than 2,000 flight hours in seven different aircraft, Fazzone charted a parallel career as an acquisitions professional.
 In this role he worked extensively in C41 aircraft engineering sustainment, and international aerospace, manufacturing and technology related programs.
 Major project included implementation of the Pacific Fleet and command, managing Japanese defense contracts, modernizing naval station port facilities, and working on the International Space Station.

 From 2008 until today, he has worked as Program Manager for U.S. Customs and Border Protection, Department of Homeland Security, Air & Marine Operations.
 He is responsible for directing unmanned aircraft systems acquisitions.
 The Office of Air and Marine is the world’s largest aviation and maritime law enforcement organization with more than 1,200 federal agents, operating from 80 air and marine locations, with more than 269 aircraft of 22 different types, and 297 marine vessels.
 The mission of the Office of Air and Marine is to protect the American people and the nation’s critical infrastructure through the coordinated use of integrated air and marine forces.
 These forces are used to detect and prevent acts of terrorism and the unlawful movement of people, illegal drugs toward or across U.S. borders.

-Fazzone holds numerous military decorations including two Meritorious Service Medals, three Navy and Marine Commendation Medals, two Navy and Marine Corps Achievement Medals, and various campaign, unit and service awards.
+Fazzone holds numerous military decorations including a Defense Meritorious Service Medal and three Meritorious Service Medals, three Navy and Marine Commendation Medals, two Navy and Marine Corps Achievement Medals, and various campaign, unit and service awards.
 He has also donated his time over the years to various charitable organizations, working throughout Europe and Japan to help orphaned and disadvantaged children.